2025–26 Florida Panthers season

+Amerant Bank Arena during a game in November 2025 between the Panthers and the Vancouver Canucks.

-The 2025–26 Florida Panthers season is the 32nd season for the National Hockey League (NHL) franchise that was established in 1993.
-The Panthers enter the season as the two-time defending Stanley Cup champions having defeated the Edmonton Oilers in six games in the 2025 Stanley Cup Final.
+The 2025–26 Florida Panthers season was the 32nd season for the National Hockey League (NHL) franchise that was established in 1993.
+The Panthers entered the season as the two-time defending Stanley Cup champions having defeated the Edmonton Oilers in six games in the 2025 Stanley Cup Final.

-The Florida Panthers were the subject of criticism after a violent preseason brawl with the Tampa Bay Lightning that resulted in heavy fines and suspensions for Tampa Bay but only a minimal fine for Panthers player A. J. Greer, a disparity that commentators said raised questions about the NHL's disciplinary consistency.
+The Panthers were the subject of criticism after a violent preseason brawl with the Tampa Bay Lightning that resulted in heavy fines and suspensions for Tampa Bay but only a minimal fine for Panthers player A. J. Greer, a disparity that commentators said raised questions about the NHL's disciplinary consistency.
 The Guardian reported that the episode revived concerns that the league's disciplinary system may favour certain clubs because of personal and institutional connections within NHL administration.
-The article also highlighted scrutiny of team owner Vincent Viola and minority owner Douglas Cifu over political associations, and a politically-charged social-media exchange by Cifu that later resulted in his suspension by the NHL.
+The article also highlighted scrutiny of team owner Vincent Viola and minority owner Douglas Cifu over political associations, and a politically-charged social media exchange by Cifu that later resulted in his suspension by the NHL.

+The Panthers struggled throughout the season with injuries to key players, including captain Aleksander Barkov missing the entire season after suffering a knee injury in the preseason, and were eliminated from playoff contention on April 4, for the first time since the 2018–19 season, following a loss to the Pittsburgh Penguins, becoming the first defending champion to miss the playoffs since the 2014–15 Los Angeles Kings, and also became the first two-time defending champion to miss the playoffs since the 1969–70 Montreal Canadiens.
+Coincidentally; the Panthers happened to miss the playoffs outright after three straight trips to the Stanley Cup Final similar to how the Kansas City Chiefs of the NFL missed the playoffs after three straight Super Bowl appearances themselves, marking a rare occurrence of such a circumstance across the sports leagues.